Diffusion-based Graph Generative Methods: Applications

-Conformation generative methods are supposed to generate valid, diverse, and stable molecule geometries for given 2D molecule graphs.
+The precise yet costly molecular dynamics (MD) is crucial for atomistic system simulation.
+Recent studies predicts 3D molecule conformations with the assistence of deep generative methods with less computational cost.
 ConfGF \cite{confgf_21_shi} is one of the first few diffusion-based methods in this area.
 It proposes to learn gradient fields of atomic coordinates' log density and regard them as pseudo-forces that act on atoms.
 With the gradient fields, samples are generated using Langevin dynamics.
 DGSM \cite{dgsm_21_luo} argues that previous methods disregard the long-range interactions between non-bonded atoms.
 During the denoising process, representations and coordinates in the dynamic graph are estimated using MPNN \cite{mpnn_17_justin}.
 GeoDiff \cite{geodiff_22_xu} lays stress on discussing the induced equivariance of Markov chains evolving with equivariant kernels in diffusion process.
 An equivariant convolutional layer named GFN is designed to be the transition kernel for molecule graph learning.
 ColfNet \cite{colfnet_22_du} comes up with an orthonormal-based local frame for geometries extraction.
 Unlike other methods that inject noise to coordinates, Torsion Diffusion \cite{tordiff_22_jing} predicts conformers while only acting on torsion angles, which drastically reduces the sample space.
 Therefore, an extrinsic-to-intrinsic score model is introduced to convert 3D coordinates to scores in torsional space.
 Finally, a Boltzmann generator is specifically designed for the chemical system without costly molecular dynamics.
 DiffMD \cite{diffmd_23_wu} introduces ScoreSDEs to molecular dynamics along wih a equivariant geometric transformer network.
 For conformation generation of macrocycle backbones, RINGER \cite{ringer_23_grambow} is able to effectvely encode ting geometry and handle the cyclic nature of macrocycles and side chains.
+DiSCO \cite{disco_24_lee} employs SE(3) Schr\"{o}dinger bridge to predict atom cordinates and aligns distribution of samples with ground-truth energy landscape.